 Wayzata, MN 55391

 We take seriously all reports of bullying and will take all appropriate actions based on the report.
-Both the Schools District’s policy and state law prohibit reprisals or retaliation against anyone for reporting bullying.
+Both the District’s policy and state law prohibit reprisals or retaliation against anyone for reporting bullying.

 Violations of the policy and regulations will not be tolerated.
 Violations may be cause for immediate and strict disciplinary action up to and including discharge for staff and up to and including expulsion for students.